flutter/website/src/codelabs/implicit-animations.md

   - The `AnimatedOpacity` widget only animates the `opacity` property.
     Some implicitly animated widgets can animate many properties at the same time.
-The following example illustrates this.
+The following example showcases this.

 {{site.alert.end}}